 PROVIDING INSPIRING RUGBY EXPERIENCES SINCE 2017

-The inspiration behind the Tropical 7s was first sown in 2009 when rugby was reinstated as an Olympic Sport for the first time since 1924!
-This time, however, it would be the turn of the more exciting and more accessible ‘Rugby 7s’ format of the game that would help grow the game internationally and finally feature at the 2016 Rio Olympic Games.
+The inspiration behind the Tropical 7s was first sown in 2009 when rugby was reinstated as an Olympic Sport for the first time since 1924.
+It would be the turn of the more exciting and more accessible ‘7s’ format of the game that would help grow the game globally and feature at the 2016 Rio Olympic Games.

-It wasn’t until 2016 that Tropical 7s, a rugby 7s festival targeted at youth age groups combining both a rugby and a vacation experience, was fully conceived.
-A number of possible sites in the Central Florida were assessed and The Omni Orlando Resort was chosen because of its 8-field sports complex and close proximity to many of Orlando’s world famous attractions.
+The same year as the Rio Olympics, Tropical 7s, was fully conceived: a new rugby 7s festival targeted at youth age groups combining both a rugby and a vacation experience.
+A number of possible sites in the Central Florida region were assessed and The Omni Orlando Resort at Championsgate was chosen with its 8-field sports complex and close proximity to many of Orlando’s world famous attractions.
 The Omni would be the home of Tropical 7s until 2021.

-The 2018 Tropical 7s saw the tournament double in size with 50 participating teams, expanding from 5 to 9 divisions and attracting a larger number of international teams (approx. 40% of team entries).
+The 2018 Tropical 7s saw the tournament double in size with 50 participating teams, expanding from 5 to 9 divisions and attracting a larger number of international teams including a large contingent from Canada.
 The tournament featured its first side from Africa, the Zambezi Steelers, who travelled over 8000 miles from Zimbabwe to take the U18 Boys title and Toronto Elite Reds (Canada) won the U18 Girls division, underlying the tournament’s growing international credentials.

-In 2020, the stage was set for the biggest and best Tropical 7s to date with over 130 teams registered for the tournament including for the first time teams from Australia.
-Unfortunately, due to the COVID pandemic, the Tropical 7s team had to cancel the event just a matter of weeks before the start of the event, offering full refunds to every registered team.
+The stage was set for the 2020 Tropical 7s with over 130 teams registered for the tournament including for the first time teams from Australia.
+Unfortunately, the event was cancelled as a result of the COVID pandemic just a matter of weeks before the start of the event, yet organisers offered the option of a full refund to every registered team.
 The cancellation was a huge disappointment for everyone involved but the response of the Tropical 7s community ensured that the tournament would return at the earliest opportunity.

 The 2021 Tropical 7s was a triumph in the face of uncertainty!
 Despite rugby’s tentative return to play, the tournament became the first youth rugby tournament in the USA to return to rugby in the wake of the global pandemic.
 While travel restrictions prohibited international teams from attending, the tournament secured its largest number of US teams to date with close to 60 teams playing across 6 divisions, and the event was well-appreciated by the US rugby community after such a long break.
 Later that same year, Keyara Wardley who featured in the U18 Canada girl's team at the inaugural Tropical 7s in 2017, would take to the field at the Tokyo Olympics, marking the journey of the first player from Tropical 7s to compete at an Olympic Games!